-But you know there must be both pros and cons of doing so.
+But you suspect there are both pros and cons of doing so.

-You then repay the funds, with interest, directly back to yourself and into your 401k account.
-Your exact repayment plan is dependent on how much you borrow and your 401k plan’s interest rate.
+A 401(k) loan is borrowing money directly from your 401(k) account balance.
+You then repay the loan, with interest, directly back to yourself, into your 401(k) account.
+Your exact repayment plan is dependent on the amount you borrow and your 401(k) plan’s interest rate.

-Though a 401k loan seems straightforward, when it comes to how much you can borrow, things get a little more complicated.
-It depends on whether or not you have had an outstanding 401k loan balance in the last 12 months.
+Though a 401(k) loan seems straightforward, when it comes to how much you can borrow, things get a little more complicated.
+It depends on whether or not you have had an outstanding 401(k) loan balance in the prior 12 months.

 - If you have $120,000 in your account; you can borrow up to $50,000.